darrenredmond/advanced_r/lego/about.md

 The dataset is sets owned by Darren Redmond tracked on [Brickset.com](http://brickset.com/), and it contains the basic information of each set (set id, year, number of pieces, theme, set name, sub theme, price paid, number of mini figures).

+In this version - there are no graphs for the number of mini-figures and no filter for the subtheme.

 Data Source: https://brickset.com/sets/ownedby-darrenredmond

 Source Code: https://github.com/darrenredmond/advanced_r/lego